vgurianov/uml-sp/docs/case_studies/organism/organism.md

 ### Description of a computational semantics
 A one-dimensional structure of organism simulate as a linked list of instance of Leaf class.
-All objects of Leaf class have parallel threads.
+All objects of Leaf class have concurrent threads.

 ### Description of an application domain semantics
 We shall give definition of concepts to the ontology.